-Computerized Database, Participation Card
+Computerized Database

-Within 180 days after the proposed Act's effective date, the Attorney General would have to create and maintain a computerized database that contained the name, unique ID number, confidential address, mailing address, telephone number, and e-mail address of each Program participant.
+The Attorney General would have to create and maintain a computerized database that contained the name, unique ID number, confidential address, mailing address, telephone number, and e-mail address of each Program participant.
+The database also would have to include victimization information (described above) that was provided on an application.
 The Attorney General, the DTMB, and the Department of State could have access to the database as provided under the Act.